otavo002-xamk/PF-23-RF-tests/README.txt

 ﻿Robot Framework tests for Portfolio 2023.
-Run Robot Framework tests with full-sized window by setting the ${browser-opening} -variable to value full-width_opening (default).
-Run with small-sized window by setting it to small-width_opening.
+To run the tests with small-sized window set the %{BROWSER_OPENING} environment variable to 'small-width_opening'.
+By default this variable is set to full width.
 Before running the tests ensure the Portfolio 2023 project is up and running.

 Before running the Database suite (excluding with_no_connection test case) ensure:
 	1. the Portfolio-Server project is up and running and it has the database-connection set up.